 The case before the European Court of Justice arose out of an appeal by two men who were arrested for selling CBD vape products made in Czech Republic on the French market.

-Sébastien Béguerie and Antonin Cohen were prosecuted for marketing their Kanavape-branded CBD vaping products in France.
+Sébastien Béguerie and Antonin Cohen were hit with charges in 2014 for marketing their Kanavape-branded CBD vaping products in France.
 Béguerie and Cohen were convicted under France’s national narcotics laws and handed 18-month suspended prison sentences plus fines of €10,000.

 “In today’s judgment, the Court finds that EU law, in particular the provisions on the free movement of goods, precludes national legislation such as that at issue,” the ECJ said in a press statement after the ruling was handed down. “